This post may contain affiliate links. Read the full disclosure here.

 Plants that don’t mind low light

-Since I have access to rainwater and have a sitting room with an ambient humidity of 60%, I consider Calathea to be easy care.
+If you have access to rainwater and have a living room with an ambient humidity of 60%, you could consider Calathea to be easy care.

 A lot of people consider them to be picky, because they won’t tolerate tap water, and they go crispy if they don’t get high enough humidity.